fjahr/lightning-mw/02-peer-protocol.md

 funding transaction is established, at which point it is replaced by the `channel_id`, which is derived from the funding transaction.

-`funding_satoshis` is the amount the sender is putting into the channel. `push_msat` is an amount of initial funds that the sender is unconditionally giving to the receiver. `dust_limit_satoshis` is the threshold below which outputs should not be generated for this node's commitment or HTLC transactions (i.e. HTLCs below this amount plus HTLC transaction fees are not enforceable on-chain).
-This reflects the reality that tiny outputs are not considered standard transactions and will not propagate through the Bitcoin network. `channel_reserve_satoshis` is the minimum amount that the other node is to keep as a direct payment. `htlc_minimum_msat` indicates the smallest value HTLC this node will accept.
+`funding` is the amount the sender is putting into the channel. `push_funds` is an amount of initial funds that the sender is unconditionally giving to the receiver. `dust_limit` is the threshold below which outputs should not be generated for this node's commitment or HTLC transactions (i.e. HTLCs below this amount plus HTLC transaction fees are not enforceable on-chain).
+This reflects the reality that tiny outputs are not considered standard transactions and will not propagate through the network. `channel_reserve` is the minimum amount that the other node is to keep as a direct payment. `htlc_minimum` indicates the smallest value HTLC this node will accept.

-`max_htlc_value_in_flight_msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly, `max_accepted_htlcs` limits the number of outstanding HTLCs the other node can offer.
+`max_htlc_value_in_flight` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly, `max_accepted_htlcs` limits the number of outstanding HTLCs the other node can offer.

-`feerate_per_kw` indicates the initial fee rate in satoshi per 1000-weight (i.e. 1/4 the more normally-used 'satoshi per 1000 vbytes') that this side will pay for commitment and HTLC transactions, as described in [BOLT #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message).
+`feerate_per_kw` indicates the initial fee rate per 1000-weight (i.e. 1/4 the more normally-used 'mw-coin per 1000 vbytes') that this side will pay for commitment and HTLC transactions, as described in [BMW #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message).

-`to_self_delay` is the number of blocks that the other node's to-self outputs must be delayed, using `OP_CHECKSEQUENCEVERIFY` delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.
+`to_self_delay` is the number of blocks that the other node's to-self outputs must be delayed, using timelock delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.

-`funding_pubkey` is the public key in the 2-of-2 multisig script of the funding transaction output.

-The various `_basepoint` fields are used to derive unique keys as described in [BOLT #3](03-transactions.md#key-derivation) for each commitment transaction.
+The various `_basepoint` fields are used to derive unique keys as described in [BMW #3](03-transactions.md#key-derivation) for each commitment transaction.
 Varying these keys ensures that the transaction ID of each commitment transaction is unpredictable to an external observer, even if one commitment transaction is seen; this property is very